logzio/logz-docs/_source/user-guide/infrastructure-monitoring/grafana-explore-p8s.md

 To determine which metrics exist in your metrics account and then discover the associated metadata (tags, dimensions, or fields) sent by the services in your environment, use the Metrics list or an autocomplete query.

-- **Metrics "tree":** Use the metrics dropdown to the left of the query bar to get a full picture of all of the metrics sent to your account.
+- **Metrics list:** Use the metrics dropdown to the left of the query bar to get a full picture of all of the metrics sent to your account.
 The metrics are grouped by name.

   In the image below, the Kubernetes metrics start with the term *kube*.